osburn-sharp/jerbil/README.md

 # Jerbil

-**(a.k.a Jumpin Ermin's Reliable Broker for Integrated Linux services)**

-An Object Broker for ruby that provides reliable access to services across the LAN and comes complete with a service class that makes writing services easy, hiding all of the broker interactions.
+A "Framework" for writing services in Ruby that provides a reliable way to deploy services across a network.
+Reliability is a key objective and with a server on each machine you can rely on Jerbil to connect you effortlessly to your services wherever they are running.

+Jerbil comes complete with a basic service class to make writing a new service very quick and easy.
+It also has helpers to connect clients to services through Jerbil without having to worry about where the service is running.
+You can find single or multiple services and you can run services at development, test or production status all on the same LAN or same machine.

+Overall, Jerbil should save anyone looking to develop a service in Ruby from a lot of tedious work and should avoid a lot of the headaches of alternatives such as Rinda.

 **GitHub:** [https://github.com/osburn-sharp/jerbil](https://github.com/osburn-sharp/jerbil)